ISLAMIC REPUBLIC OF PAKISTAN 2013

 Pakistan has historically and culturally been associated with its neighbours Iran, Afghanistan and India.
 Since Pakistan and India achieved independence in 1947, Pakistan has been distinguished from its larger south-eastern neighbour by its overwhelmingly Muslim population (as opposed to the predominance of Hindus in India).
 From independence until 1971, Pakistan consisted of two regions—West Pakistan and East Pakistan, located more than 1,000 miles (1,600 km) to the east in the vast delta of the Ganges-Brahmaputra river system.
 In response to grave internal political problems a civil war in 1971 erupted, East Pakistan was proclaimed the independent country of Bangladesh.
-Pakistan is nor the worlds 6th most populated country with nearly 215 million people.
-We never expected Pakistan to be so full of beautiful landscapes, beautiful hospitable people.
-Pakistan for us was the surprise and we will be back
+Pakistan is now the worlds 6th most populated country with nearly 215 million people.
+We never expected Pakistan to be so full of beautiful landscapes and hospitable people.
+Pakistan for us was a surprise and we will be back.

-The surprise package in Asia, Pakistan has diverse cultures, people, and landscapes, since the 1970s when the country received unprecedented numbers of foreign tourists, tourism has declined due to political unrest.
-The country only attracts few tourists.
+The surprise package in Asia, Pakistan has diverse cultures, people, and landscapes.
+Since the 1970s when the country received unprecedented numbers of foreign tourists, tourism has declined due to political unrest.
+The country now only attracts few tourists.
 Pakistan’s tourist attractions range from the mangroves in the south to the Himalayan Mountains in the North East.
 The northern part of Pakistan has many old fortresses, examples of ancient architecture, and the Hunza and Chitral valleys, home to the small pre-Islamic Kalasha

-The region closest to the Indian border North of Lahore great valleys.
+The region closest to the Indian border, north of Lahore great valleys.
 Leena being one of the best Reshian is a hamlet with unparalleled picturesque beauty and situated 67 kilometres Westward of Muzaffarabad.
-Chananian situated opposite to village Leepa near the Line of Control (LOC) of an altitude of 2226 meters.
-The road from Rushian to Dao Khan is rough, Dao Khan outstanding scenic beauty and panoramic views.
+Chananian is situated opposite the village of Leepa near the Line of Control (LOC) at an altitude of 2226 meters.
+The road from Rushian to Dao Khan is rough.
+Dao Khan has outstanding scenic beauty and panoramic views.
 Kel is a base camp of mountaineering activities up to “Sarawaali Peak” which is 6326 meters high, and it has a glacier about 23km long being the longest in Kashmir.
 From here you can connect with the Karakorum Highway via Sharda to Gilgit via the Shandur Pass.
 Ramkot Fort, located on the top of a hill and surrounded by River Jehlum from three sides, presents a picturesque landscape.

 *1 Major roadworks were planned during our visit in 2014 hence this section will be improving over the coming years.

 the city has gained fame as the site where Osama Bin Laden, leader of Al Qaeda, was shot and killed on May 2, 2011.
-Osama bin Laden’s compound, known locally as the Waziristan Haveli.
+Osama bin Laden’s compound was known locally as the Waziristan Haveli.
 The compound was located on the end of a dirt road not far from the Military Academy.
 After the American mission, there was extensive interest in and reporting about the compound and its design.
 To date, the Pakistani government has not responded to any allegations as to who had built the structure.
-After the operation was completed and bin Laden was killed, Pakistan demolished the structure in February 2012.
+After the operation was completed and Bin Laden was killed, Pakistan demolished the structure in February 2012.
 At the time the building had 4.5 meters walls with barbed wire, and there were two security gates.
-The house itself did not stand out architecturally from others in the neighbourhood, except for its size and exaggerated security measures; for example, the third-floor balcony had a 2-metre
+The house itself did not stand out architecturally from others in the neighbourhood, except for its size and exaggerated security measures.

 The capital city and home to the Faisal Mosque the largest mosque in South Asia and the fourth largest mosque in the world.
 Built in the year 1986, it was named after the late king of Saudi Arabia, Faisal Bin Abdul Aziz, who backed and financed the construction.
 Rawalpindi is also part of Islamabad (Islamabad-Rawalpindi metropolitan area) exceeding up to 4 million people.
 Other points of interest are Pakistan National Monument, Democracy Square and Margalla Hills National Park

 The city was one of the most important trading centres of medieval Islamic India and attracted a multitude of Sufi mystics in the 11th and 12th centuries, earning the city the nickname the city of saints.
-Must do places are Shah Gardez just inside the Bohar Gate It is a rectangular domeless building decorated with glazed tiles, a work of considerable beauty.
-The Multan Fort, a military installation, was a landmark of Indian defence and architecture.
-The area around Multan is known for its citrus and Mango farms.
+Must do places are Shah Gardez, just inside the Bohar Gate.
+It is a rectangular domeless building decorated with glazed tiles, a work of considerable beauty.
+The Multan Fort, a military installation, a landmark of Indian defence and architecture.
+The area around Multan is known for its citrus and mango farms.
 While camping at a mango farm we were surprised to hear that most of the farmers mangoes were exported to Australia.

 BALUCHSTAN to IRAN BORDER